kufii/Audioshield-PlayMusic/README.md

 1. Add a non steam game to your library and browse for Audioshield-PlayMusic.exe
 2. Right click Audioshield-PlayMusic and click properties.
 Check Include in VR Library.
-3. Click "Choose Icon" and browse for icon.png
+3. Open Steam Big Picture Mode and navigate to Audioshield-PlayMusic.
+4. Right click it and click "Set Custom Image".
+Browse for icon.png.

 # Search Options